brookeschoen/teacupsports/source/basketball/basketball.rst

 12. The time shall be fifteen-minute halves, with five-minute rests between.
 13. The side making the most goals in that time shall be declared the winner.
 In the case of a draw, the game may, by agreement of the captains, be continued until another goal is made.

 This basic alternative to football has turned into one of the most popular sports in the entire world.
 Today basketball has all different types of of levels.
 Currently in the US there are AAU, middle school, and high school all on the same level.
 Next is the collegiate level.
-We have 3 different levels inside the colligate level (D1-D3).
+We have three different levels inside the colligate level (D1-D3).
 Next is the professional level.
 There are also different levels inside of the professional level.
-The absolute highest level of basketball played in the world today is the NBA.
-Players can also choose to play overseas for different countries professional leagues or in the D-League in the US.
-The D-League is right below the NBA.
+The absolute highest level of basketball played in the world today is the *NBA*.
+Players can also choose to play overseas for different countries professional leagues or in the *D-League* in the US.
+The *D-League* is right below the *NBA*.

 Basics